19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (d) upon the receipt by the management corporation from the person of a notice in writing of the person’s resignation;

-(e) at the end of the next annual general meeting at which a new council is elected by the management corporation or upon the election at a general meeting of another person to that office, if earlier;
+(e) at the end of the next annual general meeting of the management corporation or upon the election at a general meeting of another person to that office, if earlier;

+[Act 35 of 2017 wef 01/02/2019]

 (f) where he is a member under section 53(2) or (3) and the number of subsidiary proprietors increases to more than 3, upon the election of the members of the council at the first annual general meeting held after that increase;